MrGreenSmile/youtube-downloader3.0/README.md

-# youtube downloader 2.0
+# youtube downloader 3.0

-used pytube.
+pytube used.

 > GUI.py is providing gui with tkinter.
 >